geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/CustomizeControlEvaluator.md

 ```

-7. Build and Run
+8. Build and Run
    - Click on the AzTS_Extended as shown below to run the project: <br />
       ![Build Step 1](../../Images/06_OrgPolicy_Setup_BuildStep.png)<br/>
 <!-- TODO Add the SubscriptionCore file EXT added log -->
    - Output looks like below:<br/>
       ![Run Output](../../Images/06_OrgPolicy_Setup_RunStep1.png)<br />
       ![Run Output](../../Images/06_OrgPolicy_Setup_RunStep2.png)

-   Congratulations!
-Customizing the Control Evaluator Scenario is complete with this step.
+<b>Next Steps:</b>

-8. Verify the changes in your local system:
+1. Verify the changes in your local system:
- You can verify your changes in the Log Analytics Workspace with the help of this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization).
+    You can verify your changes in the Log Analytics Workspace with the help of this query.
+    ``` kusto
+    AzSK_ControlResults_CL
+    | where TimeGenerated > ago(30m)
+    | where ControlName_s == "Azure_Storage_NetSec_Restrict_Network_Access"
+    ```
- <br/> Few simple queries are provided in the above link related to the inventory and Control Scan summary for reference.
+    Few simple queries are provided in this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization) related to the inventory and Control Scan summary for reference.

-9. Deploy the changes:
+2. Deploy the changes:
 You can deploy the project with your changes in your current AzTS solution now.
 Please follow the steps mentioned [here](./DeployInAzTS.md).

+   **Congratulations!
+Customizing the Control Evaluator Scenario is complete with this step.**